Shamrock Stained Glass Cookies

 - Bake cookies for 7 to 9 minutes.
 Do not brown the cookies.
 Allow cookies to cool for at least 20 minutes on the baking sheet before carefully removing to a cooling rack.

-- Once completely cooled, decorate with icing and sprinkles as desired.
-Let icing dry completely before storing.
+- Once completely cooled pipe on green icing if using.
+Let icing harden before storing.

 - Store in an airtight container between layers of parchment paper to keep the candy from attaching to the candy in other cookies.